ebual/normalize.css/README.md

 ## Credits

 All credit should go to `normalize.css`.
-I just removed some cruft and added some improvements.
+I just removed all attribute selectors.
 If you have questions about the source, check out the [original source](https://github.com/necolas/normalize.css/blame/master/normalize.css) and [this](https://github.com/necolas/normalize.css#extended-details-and-known-issues) for details.

 ## License